adarshkrtiwari/resvg-test-suite/README.md

 Test names must not be changed.
 All new test files should increment the latest number.
-But if we need to insert some test in the middle of the order - we also have to increment all the tests after it.
-Which is unacceptable.
+But if we need to insert some test in the middle of the order - we also have to increment all the tests after it, which is unacceptable.
 To avoid this we are using `order.txt` file, that allows us to print tests in any order we want.

 ## License